 Filter Options

-Extreme PCR readings have long been used as contrarian signals by professional traders and quantitative analysts.
-The logic is straightforward: when the vast majority of options participants are buying puts, fear has reached a level where most of the bad news is already priced in and selling pressure is likely exhausted.
-Conversely, when call buying dominates to an extreme degree, euphoria may have peaked and the market is vulnerable to a correction.
-Historical analysis shows that the highest PCR readings over the past several decades have frequently occurred near major market bottoms, including the March 2009 low, the March 2020 pandemic bottom, and numerous intermediate-term lows during corrections.
-However, it is important to understand that extreme readings can persist for extended periods during strong trends, which is why PCR is best used in conjunction with price action, volatility measures, and other confirmation tools rather than as a standalone timing signal.
+Extreme PCR readings have a well-documented history as contrarian signals.
+When the vast majority of stocks show very high PCR, fear has reached a level where most bad news is already priced in and selling pressure is likely exhausted.
+When nearly all stocks show very low PCR, euphoria may have peaked and the market is vulnerable.
+However, extreme readings can persist during strong trends, so PCR is best used alongside price action, volume, and other confirmation tools rather than as a standalone timing signal.

 Contrarian Signal Identification

 Identify extreme PCR readings that have historically marked sentiment extremes and potential turning points.
-The tool highlights readings that deviate significantly from normal ranges, helping you spot contrarian opportunities when fear or greed reaches unsustainable levels.
+The tool highlights readings that deviate from normal ranges, helping you spot contrarian opportunities.

 Frequently Asked Questions